A Streetcar Named Desire (1951 film): Production

 A Streetcar Named Desire was adapted directly from the successful 1947 Broadway production of the play, which won the New York Drama Critics' Circle Award for Best Play and the Pulitzer Prize for Drama.
 Many of the cast and crew were ported over from the stage production, including director Elia Kazan and actors Marlon Brando, Kim Hunter, Karl Malden, Rudy Bond, Nick Dennis, Peg Hillias, Ann Dere, Edna Thomas, and Richard Garrick.
 Kazan intended for Jessica Tandy, who won a Tony for her portrayal of Blanche, to also reprise her role on film, but producer Charles K. Feldman insisted on casting an actress with more box office appeal.
 The role was offered to both Bette Davis and Olivia de Havilland, who both declined.
 Vivien Leigh, who had already played Blanche in Streetcar's London production (directed by then-husband Laurence Olivier), was eventually cast.
-In Brando's autobiography, he praised Tandy but felt that Vivien Leigh ended up being the definitive Blanche.
-"She was Blanche."
+In Brando's autobiography, he praised Tandy but felt that Leigh "was Blanche."

 Aside from the opening and closing scenes, which were shot on location in New Orleans, A Streetcar Named Desire was filmed entirely on soundstages at the Warner Bros.
 Studios in Burbank, California.
-The Kowalski apartment set was designed to gradually appear smaller over the course of the film, to reflect the characters' sense of claustrophobia.
+The Kowalski apartment was designed to gradually appear smaller over the course of the film, in order to reflect tension between the characters.

+For the opening scene, #922 was chosen to be the streetcar that dropped off Blanche.
+As of 2022, this streetcar was still in service on the St. Charles Streetcar Line.

+Marlon Brando is often displayed shirtless, in one of the first occurrences for a Hollywood movie.

 Censorship

-Several scenes were shot but cut after filming was complete to conform to the Production Code and later, to avoid condemnation by the National Legion of Decency.
-In 1993, after Warner Bros. discovered the censored footage during a routine inventory of archives, several minutes of the censored scenes were restored in an 'original director's version' video re-release.
+Several scenes were cut after filming was completed in order for the film to conform to the Hays Code and avoid condemnation by the National Legion of Decency.
+In 1993, after Warner Bros. rediscovered the censored footage during a routine inventory of archives, several minutes were restored in an 'original director's version' video re-release.

 Music

-The jazz-infused score by Alex North was written in short sets of music that reflected the psychological dynamics of the characters.
-It was one of the first jazz scores composed for a mainstream feature film, and earned North an Oscar nomination for Best Original Score, one of two nominations in that category that year.
+The jazz-infused score by Alex North was written in short cues that reflected the psychological dynamics of the characters.
+It was one of the first jazz scores composed for a mainstream feature film, and earned North an Oscar nomination for Best Original Score.